ansible/ansible-lightspeed/docs/faq/index.md

 * The Ansible playbook file name.

 ## What data sources are used to train the Watson Code Assistant model?

 The Watson Code Assistant model gathers training data from Ansible Galaxy, GitHub, and other open sources of data.
 Ansible Galaxy users can opt-out of their Ansible Galaxy namespaces that can be used to train the Watson Code Assistant model.
 Please refer to the Contributing section in this document for more information on Ansible Galaxy.

 ## How long will it take before I see my feedback improving the model?

 Training the Watson Code Assistant model with the telemetry data is resource-intensive.
 IBM Research intends to retrain the model at a cadence allowing noticeable model improvements between model versions.

 ## How do we address potentially sensitive information in telemetry data?

 The Ansible VS Code extension does not collect personal user information.
 Ansible-related data, such as Ansible playbook content, is anonymized.
 Potentially sensitive information, such as identifiable personal information, credentials, or key information, is removed before being sent to train the model.

+## Can I get different responses for the same prompt?

+In general, Ansible Lightspeed with Watson Code Assistant should provide the same response for the same prompt.
+This behavior may change over time.

+## I use a proxy server and I am having trouble with Ansible Lightspeed; what do I do to connect?

+The VS Code Ansible extension does not directly implement any networking or communication.
+If your organization uses a proxy server, then you will need to ensure that your OS settings, browser settings, and VS Code settings properly implement your proxy server.
+The configuration will differ per-organization, and is something that your local IT department may need to assist with.
+You may want to consider the VS Code proxy documents for starting VS Code with different flags in order to properly configure networking.

+Ansible Lightspeed with Watson Code Assistant will work behind a proxy server provided that the following domains are allowed through the proxy in order for VS Code to communicate with the service.

+* `redhat.com`
+* `segment.io`
+* `segment.com`

+## What derivatives of VS Code are supported?

+* VS Code (production, insiders)
+* VS Codium

 ## I need more help.
 Where can I go?

 The Ansible VS Code extension provides a Contact Us link on the right-hand side of VS Code Status bar.
 To send an email via the Contact Us button, click on Lightspeed and then on the Contact Us button.

 Alternatively, contact us in the [Ansible Lightspeed with Watson Code Assistant Matrix room: `#ansible-lightspeed:ansible.im`][matrix-room].

 [galaxy]: https://galaxy.anisble.com
 [gh-lince-api]: https://docs.github.com/en/rest/licenses?apiVersion=2022-11-28